Lightstreamer/Lightstreamer-kafka-connector/README.md

 As anticipated in the [_Installation_](#configure) section, a Kafka record can be analyzed in all its aspects to extract the information that can be:
 - routed to the designated Lightstreamer Items
-- remapped to the specific Lightstreamer Fields
+- remapped to specific Lightstreamer Fields

 ##### `map.<topic-name>.to` - Record Routing